rikulo/rikulo-docs/docs/Getting_Started/Hello_World.md

       ..addChild(new TextBox())
       ..addToDcument(); //make it available to the browser

 On the hand, you can remove a hierarchy of views from the browser by invoking [View.removeFromDocument()](api.view).
+If you want to remove a branch, you can invoke [View.removeFromParent()](api.view).

-If you want to add the user interface into a particular element ([Element](dart:html)) rather than `document.body` (which is default), you can specify the element as the first argument.
+If you want to add the user interface into a particular element ([Element](dart:html)) rather than `document.body` (which is the default), you can specify the element as the first argument.
 For example, assume you want want to put it under an element named `part`, you can do as follows.

     view.addToDocument(document.query("#part"));